 If the database URL or DataSource object references the LDAP server or sqlhosts file but also directly specifies the IP address, host name, and port number, then the IP address, host name, and port number specified in the database URL or DataSource object take precedence.
-For information about how to set these connection properties using a DataSource object, see Appendix B, "DataSource Extensions," on page B-1.
+For information about how to set these connection properties by using a DataSource object, see Appendix B, "DataSource extensions," on page B-1.

 If you are using an applet or the database is behind a firewall, an HTTP proxy servlet, running in an extra tier, is required for communication.
-See "Using an HTTP Proxy Server" on page 2-22 for more information.
+See "An HTTP proxy server" on page 2-25 for more information.

-Administration Requirements
+Administration requirements